fenz85/PasswordPusher/README.md

 [![Semantic Versions](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--versions-e10079.svg)](https://github.com/pglombardo/pwpush-cli/releases)
 [![License](https://img.shields.io/github/license/pglombardo/PasswordPusher)](https://github.com/pglombardo/pwpush/blob/master/LICENSE)

-Password Pusher is an opensource application to communicate passwords over the web.
+PWSend is an opensource application to communicate passwords over the web.
 Links to passwords expire after a certain number of views and/or time has passed.

 Hosted at [pwpush.com](https://pwpush.com) but you can also easily run your own private instance with just a few steps.

-Follow Password Pusher [on Twitter](https://twitter.com/pwpush) or [on Facebook](https://www.facebook.com/pwpush) for the latest news, updates and changes.
+Follow PWSend [on Twitter](https://twitter.com/pwpush) or [on Facebook](https://www.facebook.com/pwpush) for the latest news, updates and changes.

 </div>

 # How to Use

-You can access Password Pusher at [pwpush.com](https://pwpush.com) or alternatively use one of the tools below.
+You can access PWSend at [pwpush.com](https://pwpush.com) or alternatively use one of the tools below.

 To run your own instance, see [Run Your Own Instance](#-run-your-own-instance) in the next section.